jolenezheng/jolenezheng/README.md

 👩🏻‍💻 I'm currently working on improving my backend stack, and redesigning my personal website (stay tuned👀)

-🔭 I have a deep love for the outdoors, sports, music, and astronomy!
+🔭 I have a deep love for astronomy, sports, music, and the outdoors!

 📬 You can reach me at jolene.zheng@uwaterloo.ca about anything.
 I'd love to hear from you :)